brainandforce/Electrum.jl/README.md

 ...and more that we will decide in time!
 If you'd like to contibute, be sure to read the included [contributing guidelines.](CONTRIBUTING.md)

+## Packages which use Electrum.jl

+If your package uses Electrum.jl, we'd like to know about it - open an issue or a pull request with changes to the list of packages we know depend on Electrum.jl given below:
+  - [DFT-raMO][dftramo-url] (currently not available in the Julia package registry)

 [docs-stable-img]:  https://img.shields.io/badge/docs-stable-blue.svg
 [docs-stable-url]:  https://brainandforce.github.io/Electrum.jl/stable
 [docs-dev-img]:     https://img.shields.io/badge/docs-dev-blue.svg